Configure Multi-Region Clusters in Confluent Platform¶

 Architecture¶

-- DC1: Two ZooKeeper nodes
+- DC1: Two KRaft nodes

-- DC2: Two ZooKeeper nodes
+- DC2: Two KRaft nodes

-- DC3: One ZooKeeper node
+- DC3: One KRaft node

 Note that Kafka brokers do not necessarily need to be deployed in each data center (DC).
-The ZooKeeper ensemble should be deployed so that if a network partition event occurs, a quorum of Kafka nodes remains.
+The KRaft ensemble should be deployed so that if a network partition event occurs, a quorum of Kafka nodes remains.
 This is easiest in a three or more datacenter multi-region cluster.

 Observer failover¶